shmurthy08/Sudoku-Solver/README.md

 # Sudoku-Solver
-Hi, this is my CPSC 406, Algorithm Analysis, class project.
-I am working on this with Rahul Sura and Dylan Inafuku.
-Our goal is to create a sudoku solver to learn more about algorithms.
+Hi, this is our CPSC 406, Algorithm Analysis, class project.
+The project members include Shree Murthy (me), Rahul Sura and Dylan Inafuku.
+Our goal is to create a sudoku solver with two types of solving methods to learn more about algorithms.

 Non-builtin python library dependencies:
 - tabulate (`pip install tabulate`)
 - pulp (`pip install pulp`)
 - pygame (`pip install pygame`)

-To run each solve method:
+To run the gui:
 (Note, on windows use the `python` command and on linux, `python3`)
-- Solver Method 1
+- `python sudoku_gui.py [SUDOKU_FILE]`
-    - python solver_method_1.py [SUDOKU_FILE]
+- To run with sample boards, click the `Generate Board` button.
+It will write over `sudoku_board.txt`